How Can I Change the Connectors for Puzzle Maker Pro - Jigsaw puzzles?

 In Puzzle Maker Pro, you can choose between several Connector types.
 The style you want depends on the purpose of your puzzles:

-• For copy / draw puzzles, where kids have to draw the puzzle pieces in the right locations, the style may depend on the age group.
+• For copy / draw puzzles, where kids have to draw the puzzle pieces in the right locations, the style differs depending on age group.
 You can even add printed coordinates to each puzzle pieces to make the puzzles a bit easier - or to create practice material to learn working with coordinates.

 • For cut-out puzzles, where your customer (or your kids) can cut out the different pieces to solve the puzzle as an actual jigsaw puzzle, it makes sense to use no connectors, or square / triangle connectors, to make the pieces easy to cut out.